 Your toddler will have so much fun with balloons, especially if you blow them up yourself.
 They love to throw them in the air and watch them float gently down.

-There you have it, 19 fun cause and effect activities and tips that you can do with your toddler!
+There you have it, 19 fun cause and effect activities and tips you can do with your toddler!

 There are a few cause-and-effect toys that you should consider too, just for those rainy days at home.